 How withholding works on an NSO exercise

-Withholding on NSO exercise can mirror RSU gaps. flat rates may not match your actual bracket.
+Withholding on NSO exercise can mirror RSU gaps — flat rates may not match your actual bracket.

 Rates and rules change.
-Check the tax year and last-reviewed date on each page, then confirm against IRS or state guidance before you file.
+Content is reviewed for tax year 2026.
+Check the last-reviewed date and methodology on each page, then confirm against IRS or state guidance before you file.

 Spot an outdated rate or date?